 Woodbury has an adopted Comprehensive Plan which outlines the "big picture" for future development in relation to land use, water, stormwater, sewer systems, parks, trails, and roadways.
 The Comprehensive Plan provides a general picture of how the development of all areas is planned for Woodbury.
 This plan gives people buying and selling property in Woodbury an idea of how we expect a specific piece of land to be used.
 Any property owner has the right to request a change in the Comprehensive Plan.
 This request is reviewed in the same manner as described below for a development proposal.

-While the Comprehensive Plan illustrates how Woodbury is to develop in general, the zoning and subdivision ordinances establish specific standards a development must meet.
-These ordinances identify which uses may be located on a parcel of land according to its zoning designation (i.e., residential, office, industrial) and the minimum standards for development, such as lot size, setbacks and the like.
+While the Comprehensive Plan illustrates how Woodbury is to develop in general, the zoning and subdivision ordinances establish specific standards development must meet.
+These ordinances identify which uses may be located on a parcel of land according to its zoning designation (i.e., residential, office, industrial) and the minimum standards for development, such as lot size, setbacks, and the like.

 Step 1: Development Application

 All parties interested in subdividing and developing property must process a development application consistent with the Comprehensive Plan, Zoning and Subdivision Ordinances.
 First, developers and property owners meet with city staff to informally learn what is allowed on a particular piece of land and to present a sketch plan.

 After learning if the proposal meets the requirements for use of the land, the developer makes a formal application to the city.
 Staff members from multiple departments, including Planning, Building, Engineering, Public Safety, and Parks, review the application to assure consistency with the city's ordinances, good site design and planning principles, appropriate state regulations and court decisions, as well as the city's long-term plans.
 State law allows a maximum of 120 days for the city to act on the development application after it is accepted for processing.